michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0147.md

 - n: the cutting of or into body tissues or organs (especially by a surgeon as part of an operation)
 - n: a depression scratched or carved into a surface
 ### Family
+- incision: incisions+
-incision: incisions+;incise: incised, incising, incision, incisive, incisure;incisive: incisively, incisiveness;incisure: incisures
+- incise: incised, incising, incision, incisive, incisure
+- incisive: incisively, incisiveness
+- incisure: incisures
 ### Examples
 - Middlesbrough’s need for urgency and incision was apparent to all.
 - Cellphone lights were used to illuminate the area of Coughlin’s incision and the procedure was successfully completed.